Cypriot Americans: Role of women

 Traditional attitudes continue to change, especially in urban areas, but were still prevalent in the early 1990s.
 Although most Cypriot women worked outside the home, they were expected to fulfill the traditional domestic roles with little help from Cypriot male spouses.
 Women with full-time jobs were pressured by the traditional standards of keeping a clean house and providing daily hot meals.
 In the 1990s, Cypriot women were still burdened with the expectation of safeguarding the honor of the family by avoiding any social contact with men that could be construed to have a sexual content.

-Greek Cypriot Americans uphold church traditions, such as abstaining from meat, fish or dairy products duringLent.
+Greek Cypriot Americans uphold church traditions, such as abstaining from meat, fish or dairy products during Lent.
 Easter is the most celebrated religious holiday for Greek Cypriot Americans.
 Avgolemono soup, made from eggs and lemons in chicken stock, is traditional Easter fare, as are the flaounes, savory Easter cakes that contain a special Easter cheese, eggs, spices and herbs all wrapped in a yeast pastry.

 In 1970, American sociologists Marvin Gerst and James H. Tenzel studied the two major ethnic communities of Cyprus and found that Turkish Cypriots value a society in which roles are clearly defined.
 For example, they regard public service as a more prestigious (though poor-paying) occupation than a successful business career.
 Turkish Cypriot Americans, though not strict Muslims, often become a part of the Muslim community in America.